 I’m concerned about the traffic in the area.
 How is that going to be handled?

-The summer operations will have a different traffic flow than in the winter and fewer people expected at one time.
+The summer operations will create a different traffic flow than in the winter; in addition, fewer people are expected, on average, each day of summer operation.
 During the winter, people tend to show up all at once in the morning and leave at the same time in the afternoon.
 Since the average stay is shorter in the summer, people will arrive on and off throughout the day without the big surges like we see in the winter.
-In addition, we average about 2.3 people per car in the winter and in the summer we expect almost 4 people per car, due primarily to the family friendly oriented activities offered.
+In addition, we average about 2.3 people per car in the winter, and in the summer we expect almost 4 people per car, due primarily to the diverse, family-friendly oriented activities offered.

 If you have any questions that you would like to have addressed in this FAQ sheet, please email firstname.lastname@example.org to be evaluated.